 Length & Format

-You will select two short texts (of 250-400 words) for this assignment; these can be complete, short texts or they can be excerpts of a longer text.
-You will annotate each via digital commenting on a web site where we index these mentor texts (see below for more details).
+You will select two short texts (of 400-600 words) for this assignment; these can be complete, short texts or they can be excerpts of a longer text.
+You can either print these or use a digital tool like Microsoft Word to make annotations (see below for more details).
 Each excerpt should be from a different genre so you have a chance to analyze choices made in different contexts (i.e., one can be from fiction and the second should be an excerpt from a non-fiction source).

 First, select a text.
 You’ll want to choose an author you feel worthy of emulation or a genre that you know you’ll be asking students to write in.
 Choose carefully, as you’ll want to have a short text that has sufficient opportunities for analysis.